On Inflation and Reheating Features in the Higgs-$R^2$ Model: Preheating in The Quadratic Regime

-If the non-minimal coupling is larger than that value, the quartic regime is no longer needed, since the whole inflaton's energy is already converted perturbatively to lighter species even before the preheating is started.
-In addition, the last result in Eq. \eqref{dmdensity} shows the created particle number density due to this enhanced perturbative decay.
-It is depicted in Fig. \ref{perturbativegrowth}, when $\xi$ reaches $\approx 10$, the growth of the number density is escalated enormously.
-We expected the perturbative decay should be suppressed for successful preheating.
+where we have calculated the BEC effect with $n_s$ in Eq. \eqref{nk} from which is evaluated using the idea that DM density in the late quadratic regime grows as much as scalaron during the beginning of the quadratic regime, thus $n_s/n_\phi\sim 1$.

-On another side, to calculate the DM particle production due to parametric resonance, we can use Eq. \eqref{lames}.
+To calculate the DM particle production due to parametric resonance, we can use Eq. \eqref{lames}.
 The solution of this equation also belongs to the Airy function.
 Furthermore, the energy density for each crossing can be calculated similarly with Eq. \eqref{gaugedelltaw} as

 where the induced mass $m_s$ is evaluated from Eq. \eqref{smass}.
-Finally, the total energy drain by DM can be calculated similar with Eq. \eqref{gaugeenergy} by
+Finally, the total energy drain by DM can be calculated similarly to Eq. \eqref{gaugeenergy} by

+Interestingly, only if $\xi\gtrsim 277$ could the whole inflaton's energy be drained.
+It means that if we used a smaller non-minimal coupling, the inflaton's energy could not be drained by resonance alone.
+This way, the remaining inflaton's energy will be drained by perturbative decay.
+In addition, it will affect the reheating temperature.
+We will discuss this matter further in the reheating section \ref{reheating}.

-Interestingly, if we used small non-minimal coupling: $\xi\approx 10$, we could still potentially drain the whole inflaton's energy.
-Furthermore, the mass of DM can be constrained by using the DM abundance $\Omega h^2=0.12$ \cite{aghanim2020planck}.
-Straightforwardly we obtain \cite{tanedo2011defense}
+The mass of DM can be constrained by using the DM abundance $\Omega h^2=0.12$ \cite{aghanim2020planck}.
+Straightforwardly, we obtain\footnote{The details of this calculation can be found in Ref.\cite{tanedo2011defense}}

-With $\braket{\sigma_{{ss\rightarrow hh}} \nu}$ correspond to the annihilation of the DM to 2 Higgs bosons, we can constrain the DM mass to be $m_S\simeq 1.4$ TeV.
-We expect, the DM to be this value can be detected in the near future such as in the Large Hadron Collider (LHC) or International Linear Collider (ILC).
+With $\braket{\sigma_{{ss\rightarrow hh}} \nu}$ corresponding to the annihilation of the DM to 2 Higgs bosons, we can constrain the DM mass to be $m_s\sim 500$ GeV.
+We expect the DM to be a value that can be detected in the near future, such as in the Large Hadron Collider (LHC) or International Linear Collider (ILC).